 In Activiti Cloud administrative processes originally bundled along with the process engine are being refactored outside to reuse services provided by the infrastructure.
 Administrative Processes are one of the main problems in most Open Source BPM projects.
 For this reason, we are working hard to get each of these processes out of the Process Engine scope.

-All Activiti Cloud services are spring boot applications that allow environment variables to configure their name (for auto-discovery) and their port where they will run to serve as backing services to other applications and services.
+All Activiti Cloud services are Spring Boot applications that allow environment variables to configure their name (for auto-discovery) and their port where they will run to serve as backing services to other applications and services.
 All our services run in the same port, and they leverage Kubernetes networking to do the mappings and bindings.

 Activiti Cloud services are stateless by design, and if they require to store state, they will bind to a data source to store it.
 Caching mechanisms (such as Redis) will be used to share state when needed.

-Activiti cloud services provide telemetry by standard spring boot actuators and health indicators, but it also provides business level telemetry my emitting a standardised set of events that expose the engine operations.
-All this information can be used for data warehousing and forecasting purposes.
+Activiti Cloud services provide telemetry by standard Spring Boot (micrometer) actuators and health indicators, but it also provides business level telemetry my emitting a standardised set of events that expose the runtime operations.
+All this information can be used for data warehousing, reporting and forecasting purposes.

-Activiti cloud relies on SSO and IDM for all its services.
+Activiti Cloud relies on SSO and IDM for all its services.
 RBAC (role-based access control) is a native part of all our services.
 Activiti Cloud components will provide hook points for domain specific extensions to build more complex use cases.